For the First Time in Forever: Original

 Elsa sings a solemn and frightened counterpoint melody to Anna's bright and cheery song of anticipation.
 This dynamic is reprised later in the film when Anna confronts Elsa in her ice tower.

 In the first version, the song shows Anna's happiness and naive optimism when preparing for Elsa's coronation.
 During the third verse, Elsa sings a counterpoint melody (with some of the same lyrics that are later used as the first verse of "Let it Go"), in which she expresses her fear of accidentally revealing her ice powers and her anxiety about opening the gates.
 During her solo, Elsa practices her role in the coronation on a box and candlestick in her room.
 Elsa orders the guards to open the gates, and Anna joyfully wanders down a causeway into the town against the flow of guests arriving.
 The song is cut off mid-note when Anna crashes into Hans's horse, and subsequently falls into a rowboat.
-This version goes up a half-step with each verse, starting in F major and ending in G major for the final.
+This version goes up a half-step with each verse, starting in F major and ending in G major for the final chorus.